Skip to main content

 Advanced Search

 Biography Scott Lyall is Associate Professor of Modern and Scottish Literature.
-He completed his PhD at the University of St Andrews before becoming a postdoctoral researcher in English, in the Centre for Irish-Scottish Studies, at Trinity College Dublin.
-After working at the University of Exeter, he joined Edinburgh Napier University in 2009.
+After completing his PhD at the University of St Andrews, he was postdoctoral researcher in the Centre for Irish–Scottish Studies at Trinity College Dublin.
+He joined the English group at Edinburgh Napier University in 2009.
+He is currently the university’s representative on the executive committee of the Scottish Graduate School for Arts & Humanities, as well as vice-convenor of the academic committee of Edinburgh Napier’s Doctoral College and convenor of the Doctoral College examination board.

-Dr Lyall is a literary and cultural historian whose main research areas are modernism and literary revivals, especially in Scotland and Ireland.
-Much of his work concerns the interwar renaissance in Scottish literature, on which he has published widely and been interviewed on TV and radio, and he was project leader of the RSE-funded (2021–23) The Scottish Revival Network.
-He is the author of Hugh MacDiarmid's Poetry and Politics of Place (published by Edinburgh University Press), and editor of The Edinburgh Companion to Hugh MacDiarmid, The International Companion to Lewis Grassic Gibbon, and Community in Modern Scottish Literature.
-He is co-editor of Scottish Literary Review.
+Dr Lyall is a literary and cultural historian whose main research areas are modernism and literary revivals.
+Much of his work concerns the interwar renaissance in Scottish literature, on which he has published extensively and been interviewed on TV and radio.
+He is the author of Hugh MacDiarmid's Poetry and Politics of Place, and editor of The Edinburgh Companion to Hugh MacDiarmid, The International Companion to Lewis Grassic Gibbon, and Community in Modern Scottish Literature.
+A co-edited volume, The Scottish Literary and Cultural Revival, 1880s–1950s, is forthcoming from Edinburgh University Press.
+Co-editor of Scottish Literary Review, Dr Lyall serves on the publications committee of the Association for Scottish Literature and on the executive committee of the International Association for the Study of Scottish Literatures.

 Research Interests Scottish literature; Scottish literary and cultural revival; Irish Revival literature; Modernism; small-nation cultures; literature and religion.